 Ingredients

-• 2 pounds chicken cutlets thin sliced and cut into 5" pieces
+- 2 pounds (908g) chicken cutlets thin sliced and cut into 5" pieces

-• 1 cup flour for dredging, you will not use it all
+- 1 cup (130g) flour for dredging, you will not use it all

-• 1/4 cup fresh basil torn to finish
+- 1/4 packed cup fresh basil torn to finish

-• 3 tablespoon extra virgin olive oil for finishing
+- 3 tablespoon (45g) extra virgin olive oil for finishing

 Instructions

-• Pound out the chicken (or use storebought thin sliced cutlets), cut into 5” pieces, and season with salt and pepper on both sides.
-Dredge the chicken in flour and shake off excess.
+- Pound out the chicken (or use storebought thin sliced cutlets), cut into 5” pieces, and season with salt and pepper on both sides.
+Dredge the chicken in flour and shake off the excess.

-• Heat a large pan to medium heat and wait 2 minutes.
-Once the pan is hot, add a couple of tablespoons of olive oil and sear the chicken on both sides (about 2 minutes per side).
+- Heat a large stainless steel pan to medium heat and wait 2 minutes before adding half the olive oil.
+Once the oil is shimmering sear the chicken on both sides (about 2 minutes per side).
 Work in batches.
 Use more olive oil as required.
 Set all the cooked chicken aside and tent with foil to keep warm.

-• Next, add the peppers to the pan.
-Cook them until soft (about 10 minutes), then add in the garlic and cook for a few minutes more until the garlic turns lightly golden.
-If using the wine, add it now and cook the alcohol out for a few minutes.
+- Next, add the peppers to the pan.
+Cook them until soft (about 10 minutes), then add in the garlic and cook for a few minutes more or until the garlic turns lightly golden.
+If using the wine (can sub water or chicken stock), add it now and cook the alcohol out for a few minutes.
 With a wooden spoon scrape any brown bits off the bottom of the pan.

-• Add in the tomato paste and cook for 5 minutes with the peppers and garlic stirring frequently.
+- Add in the tomato paste and cook for 5 minutes, stirring frequently.
 Add in the plum tomatoes, oregano, and mushrooms, and bring the sauce to a simmer.
 If the sauce is too thick add a bit of water (4-6 ounces or so) and stir together.

 Notes